 The realities of the last year have at times made it difficult for parents to know how and when to set screen time limits.
 Kids have been required to spend a lot of time on screens for school, for one thing, and many parents who have to work with kids at home have taken much-needed advantage of screens as a distraction tool.
 That’s OK.
 It’s great to set limits around screen time when you can, but if it isn’t practical right now, don’t worry about it.
 It’s better to let go of the idea of perfect parenting than to stick to impossible expectations, says Dr. Anthony.

-You should also encourage kids to connect with their friends and family online, since travel and in-person socialization are still limited.
+You should also encourage kids to connect with their friends and family online, since travel and in-person socialization are still limited, especially for those who aren't eligible to get vaccinated.

 Help kids set their own limits